Tristan-Technologies/EASem2Help/Python_Code_and_Reviews/software_download.md

 Integration with MQ135 gas sensor was performed.
 ESP 32 now reads, and subsequently transmits the gas sensor reading (in PPM) at a regular interval over the MQTT broker to the Ground Control Station.
 The gas sensor reading is updated on the OLED display as well.

 **[Version 4 Main File](../Python_Code_and_Reviews/MQTT_Receiver_Code/mqttmainreceiverv4)**:
+In this version, integration of servo control on the receiver end was achieved.
+This version represents the fully functional code that was used in the demonstration of the UGV during the presentation.